 The caffeine contained in coffee leaches calcium from the body and interferes with its absorption.
 Half a liter of water improves metabolism by 30%, favorably affects digestion and the functioning of all organs.
 A lot of water is also good for your skin’s condition.

 Warm-up allows you to bring to working condition those muscle groups that in the near future will have to work during the day.
 The simplest example of a warm-up is felt every morning immediately after waking up.
 Almost involuntary sipping prepares the body to move to a vertical position, spreading and slightly warming up the muscles of the arms, legs and straightening the spine.
 It is important to do a small warm-up in the morning and to make pauses in work in front of the computer.
 Exercise will relieve stress and help you stay fit even without going to the gym.
 You can also download mobile apps to help you do the exercises correctly.
+Remote work during the coronavirus is very secure and comfortable work and this work secures you from diseases.

 Get enough sleep